Cédric Kipré: Loan to Charleroi

 On 1 February 2021, Kipré joined Charleroi on a six-month loan.

 Cardiff City (loan)

 On 15 July 2022, Kipré joined fellow Championship club Cardiff City on a season-long loan deal.

+On 22 May 2024, West Brom announced the player had been offered a new contract.

+Reims

+On 24 July 2024, Kipré returned to France and signed for Ligue 1 club Reims.

+Ipswich Town (loan)

+On 13 July 2025, Kipré returned to England, on loan to recently relegated Ipswich Town.

 International career

 Kipré is eligible to play for the Ivory Coast, with his parents being born there.
 On 21 March 2018, he was called into the squad for the first time.
 He made his debut for the under-23s on 27 March 2018, against Togo.

 Personal life

 Kipré's elder brother, Steve, is also a professional footballer and has played in France, Germany and Scotland, with which he had a short spell with Clyde.